SEC investigates Overstock token sale, shares slide

 In midday trading, Overstock shares were down 4.4 percent at $57.85.

-Overstock said the SEC investigation did not mean that the SEC had concluded that anyone had violated the law or that the SEC had “a negative opinion of any person, entity, or security.”
+Overstock said the SEC investigation did not mean that the SEC had concluded that anyone had violated the law or that the SEC had“a negative opinion of any person, entity, or security.”

 On Wednesday, the Wall Street Journal reported that the SEC had issued dozens of subpoenas aimed at ICOs, a strategy of raising funds in cryptocurrencies, in a broad investigation of the multi-billion dollar cryptocurrency industry.